uit-no/hpc-doc/development/compilers.rst

   $ mpicc [options] file1 [file2 ...]  # for C when using OpenMPI
   $ mpiCC [options] file1 [file2 ...]  # For C++ when using OpenMPI

-Both mpicc mpiCC are using the the Intel compilers, they are just wrappers that invokes all the necessary MPI stuff automatically for you.
+Both mpicc and mpiCC are using the Intel compilers, they are just wrappers that invoke all the necessary MPI machinery automatically for you.
 Therefore, everything else is the same for compiling MPI codes as for compiling plain C/C++ codes.